Veterinarians Recommend Cat Fountains

+There are very solid reasons why veterinarians recommend cat fountains.
 Cats crave moving water because in the wild, which cats still very much are, only moving water is safe.
-Still water can be lethal and cats are instinctively aware of this.
-This is why so many seek a dripping tap or want the faucet turned on or they stir their water with their paw or drink from the toilet, which often has slight movement of water.
-They need to see the water moving to feel it is safe.
+Still water is often stagnant, filled with bacteria and can be lethal.
+Cats are instinctively aware of this.
+This is why so many seek a dripping tap or want the faucet turned on or they stir their water with their paw or push their water bowl around or drink from the toilet, which often has slight movement of water.
+They need to see the water moving to want to drink enough.
 If cats don’t drink enough they become at risk for a variety of serious ailments.
+(See below).

 Although a cat can gain significant water from a wet or raw food diet, nothing is more likely to ensure sufficient water intake than a cat fountain.
 Most cats are attracted to the sound and sight of moving water and almost all cats will drink from one if given the opportunity.
 And water intake isn’t important only for its hydrating effect.